jadecobra/python_tdd_exercises/source/truth table 03: logical disjunction.rst

        def logical_disjunction(p, q):
            return True if p or q else return False

-* using python's implicit conditional evaluation we simplify to
+* using python's implicit conditional evaluation I simplify to

   .. code-block:: python

        def logical_disjunction(p, q):
            return p or q

-  *VOILA!* the tests still pass and we have a simple statement that makes all 4 states pass for ``logical_disjunction``
+  *VOILA!* the tests still pass and I have a simple statement that makes all 4 states pass for ``logical_disjunction``

 Our knowledge is updated to show that for any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values ``True`` or ``False``